Politics A Level

 You will cover a broad range of topics and develop skills including critical analysis, problem solving and debate.
 You will analyse the politics of the UK and USA and explore the foundations of political thought, looking at liberalism, conservatism, socialism, anarchism and feminism.

 In addition to independent study and group discussions, pupils will have opportunities to join extra-curricular groups and take leadership of events.
-In previous years, this has included a Model United Nations (MUN) to discuss the challenges facing the world, learn about the work of the United Nations and debate global issues including climate change, conflict and human rights, and organising a mock election for all pupils.
+In previous years, this has included a Model United Nations (MUN) group to discuss the challenges facing the world, learn about the work of the United Nations and debate global issues including climate change, conflict and human rights, and organising a mock election for all pupils.

 Our Politics Department will help equip you with a political literacy and confidence to question and shape the challenges of the international world.
 They share their knowledge and passion to help students develop a mastery in the subject.